 Yes!
-Even on those beautiful product images you spent so much time getting just right.
+Even on those beautiful product images you spent so much time getting just right, need bold text.

-Because Pinterest is a visual search engine, that means post people click from looking at the image and what is on it.
+Because Pinterest is a visual search engine, that means post people click because of the image and what is on it.
 So make sure the image lines up with what your post is about.

-Don’t forget to your bold text over your image. 😉 Yep, just images alone will not create a clickable pin.
+Don’t forget to use bold text over your image. 😉 Yep, just images alone will not create a clickable pin.

 If you tell them the answer to the pin, they’ll read it on the pin, and keep on moving without heading to your website (which is the goal right?).

-Yes, even infographics.
+Yes, even infographics often give away the solution.
 They get amazing impressions and re-pins, but rarely any clicks.
-If you do want to do an infographic, then go ahead and do the top 3, and find more here… send them to your site to get the rest of the info.
+If you do want to do an infographic, then go ahead and do the top 3, and then send them to your site to get the rest of the info.